The BAC limit for Nevada DUI law is

 Each test has its pros and cons…

-Another difference concerns driver’s license suspension, which is a penalty for getting arrested for DUI.
-When a DUI arrestee takes a breath test, the police officer will immediately confiscate the person’s driver’s license.
-But when a DUI arrestee instead takes a blood test, the suspension does not begin until the blood results come back positive for DUI.
+Another difference is that when you take a breath test, the police officer will immediately confiscate your driver’s license.
+Though if you take a blood test, you may continue driving until the blood results come back positive for DUI.

-Note that when a driver gets her/his license suspended, they are given a temporary seven (7) day license and the opportunity to contest the suspension at a Nevada DMV hearing.
-Also note that the length of the driver license suspension depends on the driver’s prior DUI history:
+Note that when you get your license suspended, you are given a temporary seven (7) day license and the opportunity to contest the suspension at a Nevada DMV hearing.
+Also note that the length of your driver’s license suspension depends on your prior DUI history:

-8. What if a driver is under the influence of drugs instead of alcohol?
+8. What if I am under the influence of drugs instead of alcohol?

-When an officer suspects that a driver is under the influence of a controlled substance or other drugs, the driver is obligated to submit to a blood test.
-(If the driver refuses, the cop can get a warrant to take the blood test.)
-And this blood test will test for various narcotics and drugs instead of BAC.
+When an officer suspects that you are driving under the influence of a controlled substance like marijuana or other drugs, you are obligated to submit to a blood test.
+If you refuse, the officer can get a warrant to take the blood test by force.

 9. Can I refuse to take a test if I get stopped for DUI?

-If the driver refuses to submit to a breath or blood test, the police officer can ask a judge for a warrant to force the driver to submit to a blood test.
+If you refuse to submit to a breath or blood test, the police officer can ask a judge for a warrant to force you to submit to a blood test.

-The Nevada DMV will also revoke the person’s license for at least one (1) year.
-Note this revocation is extended to three (3) years if the person already had their license revoked due to refusing an evidentiary test in the last seven (7) years.
+The Nevada DMV will also revoke your license for at least one (1) year.
+Note this revocation is extended to three (3) years if you already had your license revoked due to refusing an evidentiary test in the last seven (7) years.

-Finally, the prosecutor can also use the refusal as evidence against the defendant if the DUI case goes to trial.
+Finally, the prosecutor can also use the refusal as evidence against you if the DUI case goes to trial.

 Legal References: